Kyankeise/DOM-Projects/README.md

-# DOM-Projects
-Small JavaScript projects accessing and manipulating the DOM.
+# DOM-Projects: Small JavaScript projects accessing and manipulating the DOM.